Book an exclusive tour with Tri Jaya Tour & Travel to see the Sumatran Elephant in Tangkahan on Sumatra

 Book an exclusive tour to see the Sumatran Elephant with Tri Jaya Tour & Travel.
 Ask us about the possibilities and prices.

 The Sumatran tiger and elephant in literature

-In the 1920s former governor Westenenk of East Sumatra district, published a book named Waar Mensch en Tijger Buren Zijn (Where Man and Tiger are Neighbours) in which he described, besides extensive stories about the Sumatran tiger, also about elephants, who were in these years still all over Sumatra.
+In the 1920s, former governor Westenenk of the East Sumatra district published a book named Waar Mensch en Tijger Buren Zijn (Where Man and Tiger are Neighbours), in which, besides extensive stories about the Sumatran tiger, he described elephants who were in these years to be found all over Sumatra.
 The following quote is from his book:

 (Westenenk, L.C.
 Waar Mensch en Tijger Buren Zijn ‘s Gravenhage 1928: 64-66)